aquelaronte/futils/README.md

 ```

 ### Important
-`--add` flag doesn't create folders recursively, by example: `fs src/config --add init.ts` will not works if config folder is not created, also `fs src --add config/init.ts` will not work in that case too
+`--add` flag doesn't create folders recursively, for example: `fs src/config --add init.ts` will not works if config folder is not created, also `fs src --add config/init.ts` will not work in that case too

 ## Program Flow